Malay world: As a place name (toponym)

 Territorial identification of Malay is of ancient origin.
-Various foreign and local records show that Melayu (Malay) and its similar sounding variants appear to apply as an old toponym to the ancient Sumatra region in general.
-In the 7th century, the term gradually developed into an ethnonym throughout the consolidation of Srivijaya as a regional power.
-Tomé Pires, an apothecary who stayed in Melaka from 1512 to 1515, after the Portuguese conquest, explained how the former Malacca classified merchants calling its port into four groups, of which the Malays or Melayu did not appear in the list, suggesting they were not then regarded as category outside the Melaka itself.
+Various foreign and local records show that Melayu (Malay) and its similar sounding variants appear to apply as an old toponym to the ancient Straits of Malacca region in general.

+In the 15th century, the term gradually developed into an ethnonym throughout the consolidation of Melaka Sultanate as a regional power.
+Tome Pires, an apothecary who stayed in Melaka from 1512 to 1515, after the Portuguese conquest, explained how the former Melaka classified merchants calling its port into four groups, of which the Malays or Melayu did not appear in the list, suggesting they were not then regarded as category outside the Melaka itself.
 Another term, Malayos or the 'Sea of Malayu' was espoused by the Portuguese historian, Manuel Godinho de Erédia to describe areas under Malaccan dominance.
 The area covers the Andaman Sea in the north, the entire Strait of Malacca in the centre, a part of Sunda Strait in the south and the western South China Sea in the east.
 It was generally described as a Muslim centre of international trade, with Malay language as its lingua franca.
 Erédia's description indicates that Malayos was a geo-religio-sociocultural concept, a concept of geographical unity characterised by the common religious belief and cultural features.

 An identical term, Tanah Melayu (literally 'Malay land') is found in various Malay texts, of which the oldest are dating back to the early 17th century.
 It is frequently mentioned in the Hikayat Hang Tuah, a well known classical work that began as oral tales associated with the legendary heroes of Melaka Sultanate.
 Tanah Melayu in the text is consistently employed to refer to the area under Melakan dominance.
 In the early 16th century, Tomé Pires coins an almost similar term, Terra de Tana Malaio for the southeastern part of Sumatra, where the deposed Sultan of Melaka, Mahmud Shah established his exiled government.

 The application of Tanah Melayu to the Malay Peninsula entered into the European authorship, when Marsden and Crawfurd noted it in their historical works published in 1811 and 1820 respectively.
 Another important term, the Malaya, an English term for the Peninsula, was already used in English writings from the early 18th century.

 Due to the lack of available research, it is difficult to trace the development of the concept of the Malay world as a term which later refers to the archipelago.
 However, thus classical territorial identifications are believed to have formed an important antecedent for the future conceptualisation of the Malay world.
 The term "Alam Melayu" itself did not exist before the 20th century.
 Classical Malay literatures between the 14th century to the 20th century never mentioned "Alam Melayu" or any similar term.
 Instead, the term emerged along with the emergence of the Malay identity and nationality movement after 1930, mentioned in Malay periodicals such as Majalah Guru magazine, Saudara newspaper, Majlis newspaper, and Puisi-Puisi Kebangsaan newspaper.